Mohesh-mkp/SQL_Basics/Few_commands_of_SQL.md

 ## Table Related Queries
 __CREATE TABLE tb_name (parameter inside);__

-This command is used to creat a table.
+This command is used to create a table.
 ```
 Syntax: